fadden/CiderPress2/ndocs/top/SourceNotes.md

  3. Do a full build of the project in Visual Studio, in Debug mode.
 It's important to build for Debug to enable assertions and extended checks.
     Note this step builds MakeDist with the updated version number.
- 4. Launch the GUI application.
+ 4. Launch the GUI application (`cp2_wpf` project, built as `CiderPress2.exe`) in the debugger.
 Verify the version number.
-It's also good to do this because, in a Debug build, some library unit tests are executed during app startup.
+It's good to do this because, in a Debug build, some library unit tests are executed during app startup.
  5. Run the command-line tests: `cp2 debug-test`, `cp2 debug-test-da`,
     and `cp2 debug-test-fc`.
 These require files in the TestData directory.
     All tests must pass.
 If you're not built for Debug mode, you will see